-As a universal intervention, Project CRISS focuses heavily on three things: developing engaged, metacognitive students; designing strategic learning plans that match process and content learning goals to assessment and student activities to teach what matters; and implementation of a "gradual release of responsibility" model in which strategies for accessing content are explicitly modeled and repeatedly practiced with feedback from the teacher until students can identify the appropriate strategy for the learning task and implement it independently and successfully in any content area.
-As a professional development program, CRISS has an introductory Level I training with follow-up workshops, a collaborative learning team CD Rom (with model lessons and activities) called CRISS Cornerstones, CRISS for Administrators materials, and a Level II (training of trainers) training.
+As a UNIVERSAL intervention, Project CRISS focuses heavily on three things: developing engaged, metacognitive students; designing strategic learning plans that match process and content learning goals to assessment and student activities to teach what matters; and implementation of a "gradual release of responsibility" model in which strategies for accessing content are explicitly modeled and repeatedly practiced with feedback from the teacher until students can identify the appropriate strategy for the learning task and implement it independently and successfully.
+The CRISS Framework for Learning provides an excellent foundation for guided literacy groups, exploring metacognition, before, during, and after reading strategies, and modeling thinking and use of learning tools.
+The CRISS Framework for Teaching provides the anchor and consistent language across classrooms which guide teachers to effective instruction.
+As a professional development program, CRISS has an introductory Level I training with follow-up workshops, a collaborative learning team CD Rom (with model lessons and activities) called CRISS Cornerstones, CRISS for Administrators materials, and a Project CRISS Level II training of trainers) training.
 CRISS also provides guidelines and tools for hosting CRISS for Parents workshops, so families can support their students' learning.

-TARGETED Tier 2 interventions using CRISS can take three forms: an extra hit class that embeds CRISS strategy and metacognitive instruction into the curriculum, participation in a CRISS for Students class using that curriculum, or small group tutoring using only CRISS-trained staff (teachers, specialists, or trained paraprofessionals).
+TARGETED Tier 2 interventions using CRISS can take three forms: a supportive flooding/literacy group that embeds CRISS strategy and metacognitive instruction into the curriculum; for students at grade 5 or higher, participation in a CRISS for Students class using that curriculum; or small group tutoring or guided groups using only CRISS-trained staff (teachers, specialists, or trained paraprofessionals).
 A 15 to 30 week intervention using these academic supports across content areas, especially when partnered with supports to address students' affective needs, will bridge the gap for the majority of at-risk students.